Content on this page was generated by AI and has not been manually reviewed.

 – DNS management: some users prefer using the VPN’s DNS servers for all traffic, including Edge requests. others want to reserve local DNS for certain tasks.

 – IPv6 handling: if your VPN doesn’t support IPv6, you may want to disable IPv6 to prevent leaks.
 Some providers handle IPv6, so confirm with your provider’s instructions.
+Top free vpn extension for edge: best options, features, setup guide, and safety tips 2026

 What I’ve learned from testing Change vpn edge in real-world use